reminyborg/vestfold-developers-logo-proposal/README.md

 Very simple logo proposal for Vestfold Developers.

-This is only meant as a starting ground.
-And a base repo so i can show it off. :grin:
+This is only meant as a starting ground and as a base repo to show it off. :grin:

 ![logo](/logo.png)

 ## Idea
 - Based of the current vestfold municipality shield.
-- Svg is awesome :tada: and easily modified, the base is hand crafted svg code.
+- Svg is awesome :tada: and easily modified, the base is handcrafted svg code.